jaydio/rosbackup-ng/doc/SETUP.md

 - Ensure sufficient disk space on both router and backup server

 ### Configuration Issues
-- Verify JSON syntax in config files
+- Verify YAML/JSON syntax in config files
 - Check file paths are correct and accessible
 - Ensure all required fields are properly set